St Anne's College, Oxford: Accommodation

-St Anne's can accommodate undergraduates on the college site for three years of study.
+St Anne's generally accommodates undergraduates on the college site for two years of study, with students living out in their second year.
 Undergraduates at St Anne's are housed in 14 Victorian houses owned by the college and four purpose-built accommodation blocks.
 The college also supplies accommodation for some of its graduate students.
 All undergraduates pay the same amount for their rooms, and every student has access to a communal kitchen in their building.

 Victorian houses

-The college uses 1–10 Bevington Road, 58/60 Woodstock Road, and 39/41 Banbury Road (also known as "Above the Bar") as undergraduate accommodation, typically for freshers.
+The college uses 1–10 Bevington Road (also known colloquially as "the Bevs"), 58/60 Woodstock Road, and 39/41 Banbury Road (also known as "Above the Bar") as undergraduate accommodation, typically for freshers.
 The junior (undergraduate) post room is located in 10 Bevington Road, the college laundry in 58/60 Woodstock Road, and the college bar, including a pool room, in 39/41 Banbury Road.
 Five additional Victorian houses (27/29 and 37 Banbury Road and 48/50 Woodstock Road) hold teaching rooms, seminar rooms, music practice rooms, and college offices.
+In July 2023, the Bevington Road accommodation began a two-year renovation project.

 Rayne and Wolfson Buildings

 The Rayne and Wolfson Buildings were built in 1964 and are Grade II Listed Buildings virtually identical in design.
 They house administrative offices on the ground floor and student rooms.
+The majority of first years are housed here since the Bevington Road accommodation renovation project.